simplicitesoftware/documentation/docs/documentation/operation/aws-elasticbeanstalk.md

 title: AWS ElasticBeansTalk
 ---

-Simplicit&eacute; on AWS elastic Beanstalk&reg;
+Simplicité on AWS elastic Beanstalk&reg;
 ===============================================

 Simplicité instances can easily be deployed on the AWS Elastic Beanstalk&reg; platform.